YaelBenShalom/Recycler-Baxter/README.md

 3. Table
 4. 2 trash bins
 4. Cans and bottles
-5. 3D Printed Bottle/Can Gripper Atachments (see CAD image and drawing below)
+5. 3D Printed Bottle/Can Gripper Atachments (see CAD image and drawing below):
   * This gripper was designed to work with most plastic bottles and aluminum cans.
   * The grippers are printed with PLA plastic, although most rigid 3D Printed materials would be appropriate.
   * The grippers are dsigned to have 1/4" Thick Soft foam adhered to their inner radius, allowing the foam to conform to the bottle and provide extra grip.